Hakuwind/Hakuwind/README.md

-- 👋 Hi, I’m @Hakuwind
+- 👋 Hi, name's Ivan
-- 👀 I’m interested in QA Automation, Unix/Linux, iOS development, Swift, Java
+- 👀 I’m interested in QA, Unix/Linux, iOS development, Swift, Java
-- 🌱 I’m currently learning Java

 <!---
 Hakuwind/Hakuwind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.